Choosing your suit colour can be a dilemma, we got you.

 Now do the same with the different components of your outfit and find the contrast value.
-Once you’ve got that, match the contrast value between your facial features and that between the various elements of your clothes.
-For example, if your facial features are high contrast, so should the components of your outfit.
+Once you’ve got that, match your personal contrast level with your outfit contrast level.
+For example, if you're a high contrast individual, you'll look best in a high contrast outfit.

 Let’s look at a real example:

 Elvin Ng has a relatively fair skin tone (3) and very dark hair (10).
-The contrast value of his facial features is high (10 – 3 = 7).
-So he looks sharper in a black suit and white shirt, which creates a high-contrast ensemble.
+He is a high contrast individual (10 – 3 = 7).
+So the high contrast ensemble looks better on him than the low contrast ensemble.

 Here’s another example:

-Kim Soo Hyun carries this classic look with high-contrast matching well because of his fair skin ton (1) and dark hair (10).
+Kim Soo Hyun carries this classic look with high-contrast matching well because of his fair skin tone (1) and dark hair (10).

 Again, compare the two guys in this picture:

-For certain, the guy in the dark suit draws your attention more.
-But the fact is that your attention is drawn to his outfit instead of his face.
+Certainly, the guy in the dark suit draws your attention more.
+However the fact is that your attention is drawn to his outfit instead of his face.
 If you look into his eyes, you will realise that you can’t help but get distracted by his suit.
-If you stare at him a little longer, you may find that his hair colour has adopted his skin colour, and the two have become less distinct from each other.

 For someone who looks like the guy on the left, you find that you have no problem looking into his eyes while having a conversation with him.
-That’s because his low-contrast facial features match his low-contrast outfit, which doesn’t take attention away from his face and complements it instead.
-In this case, a light grey suit and white shirt ensemble will make him look more charismatic.
+That’s because his low-contrast profile matches his low-contrast outfit, which doesn’t take attention away from his face and complements it instead.
+In this case, a light grey suit and white shirt ensemble will suit him more.

-If you have a dark skin tone and black hair – that’s medium contrast – there’s more you can do.
+If you have a dark skin tone and black hair – you're a medium contrast individual – there’s more you can do.
 You look good in colours that are in the medium-contrast range.

 Your outfit should lead anyone who’s looking at you to focus on your face.
 It should contribute to an overall look that is balanced and doesn’t distract or cause discomfort.
-To achieve this, always make sure your outfit has a similar contrast level as that of your facial features.
+To achieve this, making sure your outfit has a similar contrast level as that of your personal contrast level would help.

-Do try out the techniques outlined here and discover the colours that suit your skin tone.
-Let us know how it goes.
-We’d love to hear from you.
+Do try out the methods outlined here and discover the colours that suit your skin tone.